Oncology boom spurs DTC advertising, and with it controversy

 Big pharmas are pouring millions of dollars into cancer DTC marketingData provided by Kantar Media

-In 2018, Keytruda brought in $3.81 billion for Merck; Opdivo $4.95 billion for Bristol-Myers; Ibrance (palbociclib) $3.1 billion for Pfizer.
-Y&R's Courtemanche, who used to work on Opdivo ads, explained that DTC ads drove sales of the immunotherapy, which in turn helped lift Bristol-Myers' stock when earnings came around, which then offset the cost of making the campaign.
+In 2017, Keytruda brought in $3.81 billion for Merck; Opdivo $4.95 billion for Bristol-Myers; Ibrance (palbociclib) $3.1 billion for Pfizer.
+Y&R's Courtemanche, who used to work on Opdivo ads, explained that DTC ads drove sales of the immunotherapy, in turn helping to lift Bristol-Myers' stock when earnings came around, which then offset the cost of making the campaign.

 "Our funding of the DTC campaign is based on a belief that it is important to invest in efforts that provide support and education to patients and help these patients understand there is a potential option that may be appropriate for them," Bristol-Myers said in an emailed statement to BioPharma Dive.